augustomarinho/homecircuit/README.md

 # homecircuit
-Project to start a home automation with RaspberryPi, Arduino and NodeMCU
+Project to start a home automation with RaspberryPi, Arduino and NodeMCU using pyhton as a software